meghabprasad/clicky/README.md

 Built by Megha Bindiganavale

-Go to https://clicky-fruits.herokuapp.com/ to begin :)
+Go to https://clicky-fruits.herokuapp.com/ to begin.
+It takes a minute to load :)

 What is it?